Hodge-Tate decomposition for non-smooth spaces: (Pro- etale)- eh de Rham comparison

-where $\Omega_{X/K_0}^{\geq i-j}$ is the $(i-j)$-th Hodge filtration defined by the naive truncation of the de Rham complex.
+where $\Omega_{X_\bullet/K_0}^{\geq i-j}$ is the $(i-j)$-th Hodge filtration defined by the naive truncation of the de Rham complex.
 This filtration is compatible with the Hodge filtration on the de Rham complex, in the sense that the connection above induces the natural map of subcomplexes:

-Furthermore, replace the complex $\OBdrp\otimes_{\nu^{-1}\calO_X}\nu^{-1}\Omega_{X/K_0}^\bullet$ by $\OBdr\otimes_{\nu^{-1}\calO_X}\nu^{-1}\Omega_{X/K_0}^\bullet$ in the above, we get the natural tensor product filtration compatible with the former:
+Furthermore, replace the complex $\OBdrp\otimes_{\nu_\bullet^{-1}\calO_{X_\bullet}}\nu_\bullet^{-1}\Omega_{X_\bullet/K_0}^\bullet$ by $\OBdr\otimes_{\nu_\bullet^{-1}\calO_{X_\bullet}}\nu_\bullet^{-1}\Omega_{X_\bullet/K_0}^\bullet$ in the above, we get the natural tensor product filtration compatible with the former:

-When $X$ is smooth, we have the following Poincar\'e Lemma: \begin{fact}[Poincar\'e Lemma.~\cite{Sch13} 6.13; \cite{DLLZ} 3.38] Let $X$ be a $n$-dimensional smooth rigid space over $K_0$.
-Then the following natural sequence is an exact filtered complex of $\BB_\dR^+$-linear sheaves over $X_\pe$:
+Now let us recall the following Poincar\'e Lemma on the small pro-\'etale site $X_{\bullet\pe}$: \begin{lemma}[Poincar\'e Lemma.~\cite{Sch13} 6.13; \cite{DLLZ} 3.38] Let $X_\bullet$ be a simplicial smooth rigid space over $K_0$.
+Then the following natural sequence is an acyclic filtered complex of $\BB_\dR^+$-linear sheaves over $X_{\bullet\pe}$:

-Moreover, the same holds when we replace $\BB_\dR^+$ and $\OBdrp$ by $\BB_\dR$ and $\OBdr$ separately (together with their filtrations). \end{fact} We then recall the (pro-\'etale)-de Rham comparison for proper smooth rigid spaces in \cite{Sch13}.
+Moreover, the same holds when we replace $\BB_\dR^+$ and $\OBdrp$ by $\BB_\dR$ and $\OBdr$ separately (together with their filtrations). \end{lemma} \begin{proof} The non-simplicial version of the result is proved in \cite[6.13]{Sch13} and \cite[3.38]{DLLZ}.
+In general, the acyclicity of the natural sequence is checked by applying the restriction functor, as in Lemma \ref{sim-van}. \end{proof} We then recall the (pro-\'etale)-de Rham comparison for proper smooth rigid spaces in \cite{Sch13}.

-Let $X$ be a smooth proper rigid space over $K_0$.
-As discussed above, we can form the following natural map in the filtered derived category of abelian sheaves over $X_\et$:
+Let $X_\bullet$ be a simplicial smooth rigid space over $K_0$.
+As discussed above, we can form the following natural map in the filtered derived category of abelian sheaves over $X_{\bullet \et}$:

 By taking the derived global section, we get a filtered morphism